-Before you head to Europe there are some useful things to know about visas, safe travel, currency, internet and more.
+Before you head to Turkey there are some useful things to know about entry, language, currency and more.

 Visas for New Zealanders

-New Zealand citizens intending to travel to the United Kingdom, France or Belgium for tourism-related purposes do not require a visa in advance.
-Provided New Zealanders can show proof of sufficient funds to support themselves and onward travel booking, they will usually be granted entry to the United Kingdom for up to six months and entry to France and Belgium for up to three months.
+New Zealand citizens who intend to travel to Turkey for tourism-related reasons for up to 90 days do not require a visa in advance of travel to Turkey.
+Provided they can show sufficient funds to support themselves and onward travel bookings, they are usually granted entry to Turkey for a period of 90 days.

 Embassies and consulates

-You can use your major credit cards to pay for most things including accommodation, rental vehicles, airline tickets, shopping purchases and restaurant bills.
-If you make a booking online with your credit card, some travel services such as airlines, trains, hotel or rental agencies require you to provide the exact same card upon arrival.
-Remember to alert your bank in advance of your travel plans to avoid them cancelling your credit card.
+You can use your major credit card to pay for many purchases including hotels, rental cars, airline tickets and meals in more expensive restaurants.
+If you make a reservation and pay in advance online with a credit card for some travel services such as airline flights or rental cars, you may be required to provide the exact same credit card in person.

 Reception is good almost everywhere in Turkey.
 You can easily buy a local SIM to use in your own phone from home – but the network bars foreign phones within two to four weeks.
 To avoid this, simply register your phone when you buy your Turkish SIM.
 You will need to show your passport, fill out a form and pay a small fee.